-As part of the Uniting commitment to supporting Presbyteries and Congregations and other Community Organisations in the Uniting Church’s mission, it sets aside a percentage of its operational budget for mission initiatives that will make a difference to people experiencing social disadvantage in the community.
+As part of the Uniting commitment to supporting Uniting Church Presbyteries and Congregations and other Community Organisations in their mission, it offers grants every year through the Innovative Community Grant Fund (ICGF) for mission initiatives that will make a difference to people experiencing social disadvantage in the community.

 Applications should target social disadvantage through activities that:

 - Promote choices and opportunities for people, and add value to people’s lives.